 Mother Nature has presented the world with every different type of dog imaginable.
 Or so it seems.
 And through all that randomness, certain genetic predispositions have arisen.
 Thee Orthopedic Foundation for Animals amassed a database of different dog breeds and the likelihood of developing hip problems.
 Here are the dog breeds which are most likely to develop serious hip problems:

 - French Mastiff

 To find your particular dog breed’s dysplasia susceptibility, you can find more information here, with the OFA.

-While suffering from joint pain can dramatically impact a dog’s health, it doesn’t mean they have to live a life of immobility.
-Everything from surgical intervention to nutritional supplements is readily available to give your dog a second chance at a happy life.
-When determining the right course of treatment, consider a combination of the treatments above to personalize a plan for your dog.
+While suffering from joint discomfort can dramatically impact a dog’s health, it doesn’t mean they have to live a life of immobility..
+When determining the right course of help, consider a combination of the options above to personalize a plan for your dog.

-And of course, never hesitate to talk to your local veterinarian about the best treatment options available for dogs with hip dysplasia.
+And of course, never hesitate to talk to your local veterinarian about the best options available.